lilianabs/lilianabs/README.md

 ### Hi there 👋

-* 🔭 I’m a Google KaggleX Mentee 2022.
+* 🔭 I’m a Google KaggleX 2022 mentee.
 * 🌱 I’m currently learning NLP and MLOps.
 * 👯 I’m looking to collaborate on Open Source projects.